Mental Health and the Modern Megachurch Movement

 Church leaders, take note.
 Mental illnesses are increasing within our church walls and outside.
 You/we must be the answer, not the source of the problem.
 Stop parading around in your fancy pants, posting about your perfect lives on social media and ignoring the real issues.
 WAKE UP.
 There are lives at stake here.
 Please, let’s keep constant dialogue going in your Sunday messages, at conferences, in your newsletters and over social platforms.
 NEVER STOP TALKING ABOUT IT and opening up conversations between leaders, teams, within connect groups and in youth ministry.

-We have a mission and mandate to fulfil and that is to save souls.
+We have a mission to fulfil and that is to save souls.
 But first, we must save lives so that everybody has the opportunity to say yes to Jesus and make heaven their home.

 If you feel distressed, please reach out to LifeLine by calling 13 11 14.